ekzhang/fastseg/README.md

   -h, --help            show this help message and exit --model MODEL, -m MODEL
+                        the model to export (default MobileV3Large) --num_filters NUM_FILTERS, -F NUM_FILTERS
+                        the number of filters in the segmentation head (default 128)
-                        the model to export (default MobileV3Large) --size SIZE, -s SIZE  the image dimensions to set as input (default 1024,2048)
+  --size SIZE, -s SIZE  the image dimensions to set as input (default
+                        1024,2048)
   --checkpoint CHECKPOINT, -c CHECKPOINT